 What Dogecoin wallet you do decide to use really comes down to your own personal preferences.

 If you are looking for a cheap and quick way to send / receive coins then either the official Dogecoin wallet could work for you.
-Alternatively, if you are looking for more secure cold storage options for a larger stash of DOGE then you may want to consider a hardware or paper wallet.
+Alternatively, if you are looking for more secure cold storage options for a larger stash of DOGE then you may want to consider the leaders in hardware wallets:

 Remember that when storing cryptocurrencies security should be your top concern.
 It is all too easy to lose your coins to hackers, to incorrectly typing an address, or to simply forgetting your passphrase.
 Always take all security precautions and use the most secure storage for your cryptocurrencies.